Shemar Stewart: Early life

-Shemar Stewart (born November 2003) is an American football defensive end for the Texas A&M Aggies.
-He was raised in Miramar, Florida, and attended Monsignor Pace Academy in Miami Gardens.
+Stewart was born on November 12, 2003, in Miami, Florida.
+He was raised in Miramar, Florida, and attended Monsignor Edward Pace High School in Miami Gardens.
 He was rated as one of the top recruits in the 2022 college football recruiting class, receiving the No. 7 rating from ESPN, No. 9 from 247Sports, and No. 12 from USA Today.
 He was also rated as the top edge rusher in the 2022 recruiting class.
-He received a scholarship from Texas A&M University and committed to that school on national signing day in February 2022.
+He received a scholarship from Texas A&M University and committed in February 2022.
+Stewart declared for the 2025 NFL draft in December 2024.